vwstang/nfl-rushing/README.md

 npm start
 ```

-Once the node server is up, the API server can be accessed at http://localhost:3000.

 #### Start the Client server

 Change directory from project root to client folder, install dependencies, run build script, and then start up the node server: